VarthiniB/AcumaticaNiceLabelIntegration/README.md

 ![image](https://user-images.githubusercontent.com/13830240/160199361-391e2f1e-b784-412b-a4e9-3fa74205fa8f.png)

---> Use the NiceLabel Add Subscription Key, to add the subscription key from NiceLabel
+--> Use the NiceLabel Add Subscription Key screen , to add the subscription key from NiceLabel

 --> Use the NiceLabel Preferences screen to Map the Customer Class from Acumatica with a Label and Printer from NiceLabel